toneloc/stable-channels/README.md

 - Either copy the `requirements.txt` file and run `pip3 install -r requirements.txt`.
 - Or: `python3 install` each of the five dependencies listed in `requirements.txt`.

-Stablechannel balance results are written to either `stablelog1.json` if you are the Stable Receiver or `stablelog2.json` if you are the Stable Provider.
+Stable Channel balance results are written to either `stablelog1.json` if you are the Stable Receiver or `stablelog2.json` if you are the Stable Provider.
 These are in the `stablechannels` directory inside your network directory, e.g. `~/.lightning/bitcoin/stablechannels/stablelog1.json`.

 ### Connecting and creating a dual-funded channel (for CLN)